 April Birthstone Symbolism

-As the exclusive birthstone of April, the diamond carries the brilliance and renewal of spring, symbolizing resilience, purity, and eternal love.
+As the traditional birthstone of April, the diamond carries the brilliance and renewal of spring, symbolizing resilience, purity, and eternal love.
 Diamonds are also a symbol of commitment, making them a popular choice for engagement rings and other meaningful jewelry.
 Different colored fancy diamonds come with additional unique meanings:

 - Yellow Diamond: Symbolizes happiness and friendship.